coreruleset/documentation/content/development/testing.md

 #### Start `albedo`

-Albedo is a simple HTTP server used as a reverse-proxy backend in testing web application firewalls (WAFs). go-ftw relies on Albedo to test WAF rules of responses.
+Albedo is a simple HTTP server used as a reverse-proxy backend in testing web application firewalls (WAFs). go-ftw relies on Albedo to test WAF response rules.

 You can start `albedo` with this command: